sunlabuiuc/PyHealth/docs/install.rst

 Installation
 ============

-You could install from PyPi:
+You can install from PyPi:

 .. code-block:: bash